rrbanda/agent-sandbox-ocp/docs/guides/demo-walkthrough.md

         B4["HOST KERNEL<br/>(isolated)"]
         B1 --- B2 --- B3 --- B4
     end

-    style regular fill:#6A6A6A,color:#FFFFFF
-    style kata fill:#CC0000,color:#FFFFFF
-    style A3 fill:#4A4A4A,color:#FFFFFF
-    style B4 fill:#820000,color:#FFFFFF
 ```

 **Narrative**: "Even if an LLM generated malicious code that exploited a vulnerability, it would be trapped in the VM.
 The host and other pods are protected."